 - Employees will be required to upskill in order to accommodate the changing business and supply chain landscape.
 A 'digital first' mindset and being open to innovation is required to drive success. - Exchange rates, customs requirements, duties and taxes, and less developed infrastructures can be challenging to deal with - take time to understand the implications of cross-border shipping to your primary markets.
 Transport networks need to be agile to accommodate the new logistics demands. - Large companies with well-established B2B platforms will find it challenging to compete with agile, start-up companies.
-They risk being left behind if they don't react quickly to competition from these challengers - while not putting profitability at risk.
+They risk being left behind if they don't react quickly to competition from these challengers - while not putting profitability at risk. - Pricing will present further unique challenges.
+B2B buyers are used to negotiating discounts for bulk or repeat purchases with sales reps.
+If pricing is to be moved online, B2B businesses will need to consider alternate ways to incentivize buyers - an easily implementable 'buy more, pay less' pricing strategy, for example, or bulk discounts.

 As with any new venture, the key to mitigating risks is to be aware of them, and plan accordingly.
-Your e-commerce strategy should turn risk analysis into actions - such as adopting alternative approaches for achieving the same objective, or leveraging the expertise of third-party partners such as DHL.
+Your e-commerce strategy should turn risk analysis into actions - such as adopting alternative approaches for achieving the same objective, or leveraging the expertise of thirdparty partners such as DHL.